wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-linux-sap-deployment-guide.md

         * ps -ax | grep waagent
             * should show one entry similar to 'python /usr/sbin/waagent -daemon'
     * Make sure that the Linux Diagnostic extension is installed and started
-        * sudo ls -al /var/lib/waagent/Microsoft.OSTCExtensions.LinuxDiagnostic-*
+        * sudo sh -c 'ls -al /var/lib/waagent/Microsoft.OSTCExtensions.LinuxDiagnostic-*'
             * should list the content of the Linux Diagnostic Extension directory
         * ps -ax | grep diagnostic
             * should show one entry similar to 'python /var/lib/waagent/Microsoft.OSTCExtensions.LinuxDiagnostic-2.0.92/diagnostic.py -daemon'
     * Make sure that the Azure Enhanced Monitoring Extension is installed and started
-        * sudo ls -al /var/lib/waagent/Microsoft.OSTCExtensions.AzureEnhancedMonitorForLinux-*/
+        * sudo sh -c 'ls -al /var/lib/waagent/Microsoft.OSTCExtensions.AzureEnhancedMonitorForLinux-*/'
             * should list the content of the Azure Enhanced Monitoring Extension directory
         * ps -ax | grep AzureEnhanced
             * should show one entry similar to 'python /var/lib/waagent/Microsoft.OSTCExtensions.AzureEnhancedMonitorForLinux-2.0.0.2/handler.py daemon'
-* Install the SAP Host Agent as described in SAP Note 1031096 and check the output of saposcol
+* Install the SAP Host Agent as described in SAP Note [1031096] and check the output of saposcol
     * Execute /usr/sap/hostctrl/exe/saposcol -d
     * Execute dump ccm
     * Check if the metric "Virtualization_Configuration\Enhanced Monitoring Access" is true